Antonella Longo | BioDiscovery Institute

 Antonella Longo, Ph.D., obtained her B.S. in Biology from the University of Tor Vergata in Rome and her Master's and Ph.D. in Biophysics from the International School for Advanced Studies in Trieste, Italy.
 Post-doctoral studies brought her to the University of North Carolina in Chapel Hill and to the NIEHS in the Research Triangle Park.
 Subsequently, she held a joint faculty position between the Department of Molecular and Structural Biochemistry at NCSU, and the Oak Ridge National Laboratory.
 In 2012, she joined the Department of Biological Sciences at UNT as research assistant professor.
 She is currently a Research Scientist II.

 Dr. Longo has been a member of the ORNL Neutron Scattering Science Review Committee since 2011.
 She also served in the SHUG (SNS and HFIR User Group) executive committee (2010-2014).
-She serves in the UNT COS Inclusion, Diversity, Equity, and Access (IDEA) Council.
+She served in the UNT COS Inclusion, Diversity, Equity, and Access (IDEA) Council (dismantled due to S.B.
+17).

 Dr. Longo has successfully used x-ray crystallography to determine the structure of several proteins including human transcription factors in complex with their target DNA and a yeast intron-encoded maturase.
-Since joining UNT, she has expanded her interests to study nitrate and iron transporters in plants, algae, and diatoms using structural modeling and in planta and heterologous systems for functional studies.
+Since joining UNT, she has expanded her interests to study membrane proteins in plants, diatoms, and fungi using structural modeling, in planta and heterologous systems for functional studies.
+She was recently awarded a BDI seed grant with collaborator Dr. Liz Skellam to investigate the role of transporters in fungal natural products biosynthesis.

 CURRENT RESEARCH INTERESTS

-• Structural and functional studies of iron transporters in plants
+• Structural and functional studies of membrane proteins

 For Prospective Graduate Students